What is it?

 - have good math grades

-You should also have completed the following or their equivalents by January
+You should also have completed the following or their equivalents by the end of the Spring 2014 semester:

 - Calculus I, II & III (e.g. UB's MTH